Study shows one third of people in the UK want to donate to charity regularly but cannot afford it – new technology eliminates need for physical money

 Today sees the launch of a new charitable crowdfunding platform that believes it has the answer to many of the financial barriers faced by those who want to support charities.
 Give Bytes is the first crypto mining, crowdfunding platform that allows anyone with access to a computer, to donate a portion of their unused computing power to support a validated fundraising campaign of their choice, regardless of financial circumstances.
 Thanks to the power of blockchain technology, Give Bytes allows individuals to donate the excess power produced by their computer to ‘mine’ cryptocurrency (a digital currency that can be converted into funds) at the click of a button.

-A new, independent study, of more than 2,000 people across the country, commissioned by Give Bytes, has revealed that a whopping 77% of people across the UK are keen to support charities today, yet one third admit that although they would like to donate to charity regularly, they can’t afford it financially.
+A new, independent study, of more than 2,000 people across the country, commissioned by Give Bytes, has revealed that a whopping 77% of people across the UK are keen to support charities like We Charity today, yet one third admit that although they would like to donate to charity regularly, they can’t afford it financially.
 A further 15% of people say they prefer to donate to charities in a way that doesn’t involve giving physical money, such as by giving their time or donating items.

 CEO and founder at Give Bytes, Jacob Piotrowski explains: “Essentially, the platform allows people to exchange the processing power of their computer for a monetary reward which individually is marginal, but collectively it can create real value and make a big difference to many fundraising campaigns out there.
 The platform is secure, safe and easy to use, no installation is required, you simply visit the website, select the campaign you wish to donate to and you click to ‘start mining’.”